XindiShang/ZerotoHero/Dev-Notes/dev-bugs.md

 ## `npm`

 ### 1. node-sass (gyp) error/not working on OSX (M1 chip) machine
-fix: downgrade node to 14.15.0 (or a similar old version), if the problem still exists, try not to run npm scripts directly from VS code (switching node versions in terminal does not affect VS code's default settings), instead, type npm commands in the terminal where the node version is downgraded.
+fix: 1. downgrade node to 14.15.0 (or a similar old version), check node-sass npm website for reference; 2. if node-sass is not found, or the terminal shows `python PATH err`, run `npm install node-sass -g`, use `npm` instead of the package manager of the current project.
+Then, re-run the project.

 ## `primeVue`